 Answer: We would recommend that you involve your doctor in writing your advance directive as he will be able help you go through the issues involved.
 Also, speak to your close friends or relatives regarding this matter.

 Question: Where are the nearest shops in Chesterfield?

 Answer: Just a short level walk approximately half a mile away.

 Answer: Yes, only a matter of 300 yards or so away.

-Question: Where is the nearest bus stop to visit Belfast city centre?
+Question: Where is the nearest bus stop to visit Chesterfield town centre?

 Answer: It's just a matter of minutes away by foot.

-Question: Where is the nearest railway station in Belfast?
+Question: Where is the nearest railway station in Chesterfield?

 Answer: It's approximately 10 minutes away by car.